-As part of the Company's capital allocation framework as described in section 8.1 of this MD&A, the Board of Directors considers several factors when deciding to declare quarterly cash dividends, including the Company's present and future earnings, cash flows, capital requirements, and present and/or future regulatory and legal restrictions.
+As part of the Company's capital allocation framework as described in section 8.1 of this MD&A, the Board of Directors considers several factors when deciding to declare quarterly cash dividends, including the Company's present and future earnings, cash flows for working capital requirements, capital expenditures, debt repayment obligations, capital requirements, the macro-economic environment, and present and/or future regulatory and legal restrictions.
+In addition, as described in section 8.2 of this MD&A, the Company amended its loan and note agreements in June 2020 in order to modify its covenants and to provide increased financial flexibility.
+During the covenant relief period ending April 4, 2021, dividends are not permitted except during the fiscal quarters ending January 3, 2021 and April 4, 2021, if the Total Net Debt to EBITDA Ratio is less than 3.00 to 1.00.
 There can be no assurance as to the declaration of future quarterly cash dividends.
-Although the Company's long-term debt agreements require compliance with lending covenants in order to pay dividends, these covenants are not currently, and are not expected to be, a constraint to the payment of dividends under the Company's dividend policy.